gdw-workshop/2023_GDW_Workshop/exercises/mapping_assembly_exercise.md

   - Click View->Expand Document View to enlarge the alignment
   - Try playing with the visualization settings in the panels on the right of the alignment

+---
-- Some questions to consider when viewing the alignment:
+:question: **Questions to consider when viewing the alignment:**
+- What is the average coverage depth across the mitochondrial genome?
 - Is the coverage even across the mitochondrial genome?
-What is the average coverage?
+- Would you expect coverage to be even across the genome?
+(Recall that this data is derived from total RNA from liver tissue).
-  - This is essentially RNA-Seq data.
-Are the mitochondrial genes expressed evenly?
-How does this relate to coverage?
+- Are the mitochondrial genes expressed evenly?
 - Are there any variants between this snake's mitochondrial genome sequence and the boa constrictor reference sequence?
-Is that expected?
+- Is it expected that there are variants between these reads and this reference sequence?
+Explain your answer.
 - Can you distinguish true variants from sequencing errors?
+- In general, how can you distinguish true variants from sequencing errors?
-  - Is it possible that reads that derive from other parts of the boa constrictor genome are mapping here?
-How would you prevent that?
+- Is it possible that reads that derive from the boa constrictor nuclear genome are mapping to this sequence?
+- How would you prevent nuclear reads from mapping to the mitochondrial genome?
 - Can you identify mapped read pairs?
+---

 <hr><br>
 ### Stop here - we will proceed to assembly after lunch?